lukadev-0/util.luau/docs/index.md

     details: >
       We try to make the utilities as type-safe as possible, so you can catch bugs sooner, and have better autocompletion.
-  - title: Tested
+  - title: Runtime Agnostic
     details: >
-      All utilities are tested, so you can be confident that they work as expected.
+      util.luau is designed to run on any Luau runtime, with out-of-the-box support for Roblox and Lune.
-  - title: Roblox & Lune compatible
+  - title: Simple
     details: >
-      The utilities work on both Roblox and in the Lune runtime.
+      The utilities are designed to be simple and easy to use, so you can write code faster, and skip the boring stuff.
 ---